How To Write an Outreach Email + Email Outreach Strategies & Tips

 6. Be a Giver (Not a Taker)

-Influencers don’t want to waste their time with people who come off as needy, or desperate for more publicity.
+Influencers don’t want to waste their time with people who seem needy or desperate for more publicity.

-In just a few split seconds after opening your email, they will make a judgement about whether you are a “Giver” or a “Taker”.
+In just a few split seconds after opening your email, they’ll make a judgment about whether you’re a “Giver” or a “Taker.”
 Takers want something from them, whereas Givers have something of value to give them.
 Guess which person they will respond to?

 To come across as a Giver, you have to demonstrate that you’re genuinely invested in their brand.
 Tell them about a recent post they’ve written that you loved, or compliment them for some specific work that they’ve done in the past and explain how it’s helped you.

 Saying that you “like their work” in general doesn’t cut the mustard here.
-Too many people use this tactic, and you won’t stand out.
+Too many people use this generic phrasing, and you won’t stand out.
 You have to prove that you have a deeper understanding and appreciation for what they do.

 Influencers love to hear that they’ve impacted someone’s life.
 The absolute best thing you can do is to follow their advice and give them your results.
 Be a case study for them, and your chances of getting a response will skyrocket!